freepius/asVoyage-website/README.md

   * Date filter : add a link to filter the elements without date
 * Redesign the multi-locales system
 * Add a simple management of assets
+* Improve the README.md (dependencies & co)
+* Switch locale: no tooltip on links

 For production
 --------------